 Posted: 02/04/2014 - A new branch of the Student Government Association (SGA) at Texas A&M University, with the specific purpose of helping Aggie veterans, plans the first national military veteran conference in higher education Friday and Saturday (Feb.
 7-8) at the university.

 Posted: 01/31/2014 - Texas A&M University’s Student Recreation Center will undergo major renovation and expansion to accommodate its growing student body, which now totals more than 50,000.

-Posted: 10/30/2013 - Silver Taps will be held at Texas A&M University Tuesday (Nov.
-5) to honor the memory of Jinhoon Lee, a graduate student in architecture from Korea who died of cancer on Dec.
+Posted: 01/31/2014 - Silver Taps will be held at Texas A&M University Tuesday (Feb.
+4) to honor the memory of Jinhoon Lee, a graduate student in architecture from Korea who died of cancer on Dec.
 5.

 Posted: 01/29/2014 - COLLEGE STATION, Jan.
 29, 2014 – Barbara Hackman Franklin, 29th U.S. Secretary of Commerce under President George Bush, will discuss her accomplishments in advancing the role of women in government on Tuesday, Feb.
 11, 2014, at the George Bush Presidential Library Center at Texas A&M University.